Alien (law): Common law jurisdictions

 An "alien" in English law denoted any person born outside of the monarch's dominions and who did not owe allegiance to the monarch.
 Aliens were not allowed to own land and were subject to different taxes to subjects.
 This idea was passed on in the Commonwealth to other common law jurisdictions.

 Australia

 In Australia, citizenship is defined in the Australian nationality law.
-Non-citizens in Australia are permanent residents, temporary residents, or illegal residents (technically called "unlawful non-citizens").
+Non-citizens in Australia are permanent residents, temporary residents, or "unlawful non-citizens".
 Most non-citizens (including those who lack citizenship documents) traveling to Australia must obtain a visa prior to travel.
 The only exceptions to the rule are holders of New Zealand passports and citizenship, who may apply for a visa on arrival according to the Trans-Tasman Travel Arrangement.

 In 2020, in Love v Commonwealth, the High Court of Australia ruled that Aboriginal Australians (as defined in Mabo v Queensland (No 2)) cannot be considered aliens under the Constitution of Australia, regardless of whether they were born in Australia or hold Australian citizenship.